YaraHussien1/7ajez-Mobile-Application/README.md

   ## Details

-   1- The user clicks on Report Button
+   1- The user clicks on Report Button.

-   2- A list of options is shown to the user
+   2- A list of options is shown to the user.

-   3- The user chooses the type of the checkpoint status 3- The database is updated and all the near users are notified with the update.
+   3- The user chooses the type of the checkpoint status.

+   3- The database is updated and all the near users are notified with the update.